JoelK27/UFC_Predictor/README.md

 - Weight class (e.g. "Flyweight")
 - Gender ("Men" or "Women")

+The script will output:
+- Predicted winner
+- Predicted fight outcome (finish or decision)
+- Predicted number of rounds
-The script will output the predicted winner and the 10 most important features for the selected model.
+- The 10 most important features for the selected model

 ---